jritchie17/reporttestingapp/README.md

 ## Installation

+### From Source

 1. Clone this repository
 2. Install the project into your environment:
    ```
    pip install .
    ```
 3. Configure your database settings in the application

+### Using the Executable

+For Windows users, a standalone executable is available that doesn't require Python to be installed:

+1. Download the latest release
+2. Extract the zip file
+3. Run the `SOO_PreClose_Tester.exe` file in the extracted folder or use the provided `Run_SOO_PreClose_Tester.bat` file

 ## Usage